Donnie Darko poster

 The inciting incident occurs at 4 minutes when A jet engine crashes into Donnie's bedroom while he's sleepwalking.
 Frank the rabbit has lured him out, saving his life but launching him into a timeline that shouldn't exist.
 The impossible event that disrupts normal reality..
 At 4% through the film, this Disruption arrives earlier than typical, accelerating the narrative momentum.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to Donnie actively chooses to follow Frank's instructions and floods the school by breaking the water main, embracing his role as a "destroyer" and committing to the supernatural path rather than dismissing his visions as madness., moving from reaction to action.
+This illustrates the protagonist's commitment to Donnie actively chooses to follow Frank's instructions and floods the school by breaking the water main, embracing his role as a "destroyer" and committing to the supernatural path rather than dismissing his visions as madness., moving from reaction to action.

 The Collapse moment at 87 minutes (76% through) represents the emotional nadir.
 Here, Gretchen is killed by Frank (in his human form, before becoming the rabbit).
 The girl Donnie loves dies because of the corrupted timeline he's living in.
-The literal "whiff of death" that represents the complete failure of this timeline., reveals the protagonist at their lowest point.
+The literal "whiff of death" that represents the complete failure of this timeline., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 83% of the runtime.
 The jet engine (the Artifact) appears in the vortex.
 Donnie realizes he must return to the Primary Universe and accept his death to save everyone.
 He understands that being a "destroyer" of the corrupted timeline means being a "creator" of the true one.
 Synthesis of the theme., demonstrating the transformation achieved throughout the journey.